 Viewfinder refresh rate: High

-So, after all that, I can bag tack-sharp action images at rates of up to 9 frames per second and am able to track erratic subjects with high levels of confidence and a great hit rate on my exisitng equipment.
+So, after all that, I can bag tack-sharp action images at rates of up to 9 frames per second on the mechanical shutter or 11 frames per second on the silent shutter option.
+I am also able to track erratic subjects with high levels of confidence and a great hit rate on my exisitng equipment.

-So, by fully fine-tuning the existing E-M1, I have a tool that is capable of a performance 50% below the newer Mark II in frame rate only.
-I will concede that the cross-type sensors will boost the focus lock speed and be far better in low light or with low contrast subjects.
-However, for well-lit subjects, it comes down to the important numbers.
+So, by fully fine-tuning the existing E-M1, I have a tool that is capable of a performance 50% below the newer Mark II - in frame rate only.
+I will concede that the cross-type sensors and target coverage to the edges of the frame will boost the focus lock speed and be far better in low light or with low contrast subjects.
+However, for well-lit subjects, the differences - in practice - are not that great.

-Using my 4/3 50-200 SWD lens on the MMF3 adapter, the higher frame rate is the only improvement the E-M1 Mark II is likely to provide as the Pro-Capture mode does not work on older 43 lenses.
+Using my 4/3 50-200 SWD lens on the MMF3 adapter, the higher frame rate is the only improvement the E-M1 Mark II is likely to provide as the Pro-Capture mode does not work on older 4/3 lenses anyway.

 An apparently impossible shot to get on the original E-M1.
 Really? (mZuiko 40-150 MSC lens)